johan-akerman/Voi-Hunter-Game/README.md

-# Cookie Clicker - Voi Scooters
+# Cookie Clicker - Voi Scooters Edition

-A simple cookie clicker game with a Voi scooters theme built with React and bootstrap.
-Works on desktop and mobile.
+A simple cookie clicker game with a Voi scooters theme.
+Works on desktop and mobile and is mainly built with React and bootstrap.
+Stores the players progress in the browsers cookies.
 Play the game here: https://johan-akerman.github.io/Voi-Hunter-Game/

 ## Instructions